portugueslab/stytra/docs/source/index.rst

     :py:mod:`stytra.experiments`
-        The controller classes organizing different kinds of experiments (with and without behavioural tracking, closed loop stimulation and with video recording).
+        The controller classes organizing different kinds of experiments (with and without behavioral tracking, closed loop stimulation and with video recording).
 The classes put together everything required for a particular kind of experiment